Merrill Edge Review

 Merrill Edge provides a diverse offering that meets the industry standard while thriving in its offering of online banking.
-Stocks, ETFs, options (max two legs only), mutual funds, and bonds are all offered.
+That said, active traders will be left wanting more.
+All in all, stocks, ETFs, options (max two legs only), mutual funds, and bonds are all offered.

 Learning about investing and retirement is a pleasant experience at Merrill Edge, thanks to excellent organization and quality, in-house curated content.
 Through Merrill Edge’s Guidance and Retirement Center, customers can conduct goal planning for all of life’s many events, use calculators to determine areas for improvement, read educational articles, watch videos, schedule one-on-one appointments, and more.

 Merrill Edge includes the Morningstar Investing Classroom courses, which are easy to follow and include quizzes.
-That said, surprisingly, Merrill Edge does not offer any webinars.
+All that said, surprisingly, Merrill Edge does not offer any webinars.

-Bottom Line: Overall, Merrill Edge provides customers with a fantastic, well-rounded offering.
-New, casual, and seasoned investors will find the broker a very good fit, and Bank of America customers will discover that the broker is an excellent extension of the Bank of America brand.
+Overall, Merrill Edge provides customers with a fantastic, well-rounded offering.
+Investors will appreciate Merrill Edge's $0 trades, robust research, and reliable customer service.
+Similarly, Bank of America customers will discover that Merrill Edge is an excellent extension of the Bank of America brand.

 About Merrill Edge